otto-de/api-guidelines/api-guidelines/rest/http/status-codes/rules/must-use-standard-http-status-codes.md

 ---
-type: MUST
 id: R000012
 ---

-# use standard HTTP status codes
+# MUST use standard HTTP status codes

 You must only use standardized HTTP status codes consistently with their intended semantics.
 You must not invent new HTTP status codes.